-Unvaccinated Black people to blame for COVID surge, says Texas official
+Texas Lt.
+Gov. Dan Patrick’s COVID claim denounced as racist

 Failures and abuses on behalf of government — including the “Tuskegee syphilis study,” in which unsuspecting Black men were used as guinea pigs in a study of a sexually transmitted disease — have led to mistrust in public institutions for many African Americans.

 Gary Bledsoe, president of the Texas State NAACP Conference, said those historic disparities combined with the politicization of vaccines, misinformation and access to shots is the problem.
-Bledsoe said he was shocked by Patrick’s comments.
+Bledsoe said he was “shocked” by Patrick’s comments.

 “I am so concerned that he is going to give field to somebody to go out there and do something outrageous because they think someone in their community got infected by Black people.
 That is just not true,” Bledsoe said.
 “Reach out beyond your political base, reach out to people of all the political persuasions in Texas, all the races and religions, and say, ‘Let’s come together,’ because this is a major problem.”